tobiasbriones/losnot-in-paradise/README.md

 also the fact that the obstacles in the game make it quite tough to overcome, so that you are obviously lost but not precisely in paradise.

-The third party game assets (audios) are missing yet.
-I just need to put the resource licenses and links into a NOTICE file and then add the files for the project to be able to run successfully.

 Check out the [ai branch](https://github.com/TobiasBriones/losnot-in-paradise/tree/ai) for the algorithm that I had in mind for this game.